isomerpages/pris-test/_learn-about-corrections/Inmates Regime/Correctional Units.md

 ![](/images/Placeholder%20for%20Image.png)
 [Image of CU during day unlocking]

-Each CU is managed by a team of Correctional Unit Officers (CUOs) enforce the security custody of inmates as well as aim to influence positive change in their behaviour and attitudes.
-The CUOs motivate inmates to take greater ownership of their rehabilitation from the onset of incarceration, guiding inmates in setting their personal development goals, and reviewing their [rehabilitation progress](/throughcare-approach).
+Each CU is managed by a team of Correctional Unit Officers (CUOs) enforce the security custody of inmates.
+The CUOs also influence positive change in their behaviour and attitudes, and provide assistance to inmates who require them.

-Inmates can approach their CUOs if they require any assistance.
+Inmates are also encouraged to take greater ownership of their rehabilitation from the onset of incarceration, guiding inmates in establishing their personal development goals, and reviewing their [rehabilitation progress](/throughcare-approach).